PrestaShop/PrestaShop/README.md

 * [Updating Guide][15]: Switching to the newest version is not trivial.
 Make sure you do it right.
 * [Merchant's Guide][16]: Tips and tricks for first-time online sellers.
 * The [FAQ][17] and the [Troubleshooting][18] pages should also be of tremendous help to you.

+Because version 1.7 of PrestaShop is still under development, there is no public documentation available for it yet.

 Contributing